-The fellowship is a one-semester residency for people who want to develop a project as part of the ITP/IMA community.
+The project residency is a one-semester residency for people who want to develop a project as part of the ITP/IMA community.
 Project residents have full access to the facilities at ITP/IMA’s campus facility at 370 Jay St. Project residents are expected to create work at 370 Jay St as well as give one public artist talk / workshop.
 Project residents do not get private office or studio space -- but have full access to shared workspaces and the various ITP/IMA workshops and labs.
 Project residents will be part of a cohort and encouraged to collaborate with each other.

 Shared desk space on the 4th floor of 370 Jay Street.